vengi-voxel/vengi/docs/voxconvert/Examples.md

 > This can be done by reducing the color to 256 and import that reduced image in
 > [voxedit](../voxedit/Index.md) as palette.
 >
-> This only works for obj files - but if you have different mesh formats that you
-> would like to voxelize, you can use the [assimp tools](https://github.com/assimp/assimp) to
+> For obj the mtl file must be in the same dir as the obj files, as well as the
+> potential textures.
-> convert to obj.
+>
+> glTF is supported both in ascii and binary - but the satelite files must also
+> reside in the same dir as the `glb` or `gltf` file.

-`./vengi-voxconvert -set palette /path/to/palette.png --input mesh.obj --output voxels.vox`
+`./vengi-voxconvert -set voxformat_scale 2 -set palette /path/to/palette.png --input mesh.obj --output voxels.vox`

+> See the [supported formats](Formats.md) for a few more details.

 ## Generate from heightmap